 Sail to Stolichky and Appolonov Islands where your expedition activities are highly dependent on weather and ice conditions.
 If you are lucky to have favorable conditions, take a Zodiac trip near the islands.
 The main attraction of the islands are its walrus rookeries.
 Your Zodiac drivers do their best to get as close as possible.

 Champ Island / Tikhaya Bay, Hooker Island, Franz Josef Land

-Placed in the very center of the archipelago like a diamond in a precious tiara is the magnificent Champ Island.
+Placed in the very center of the archipelago, like a diamond in a precious tiara, is the magnificent Champ Island.
 The landscape here is majestic, featuring cliffs and the island chain's tallest ice-capped mountains.
 Here you can see a truly unique natural wonder: perfectly spherical stones up to 3 meters in diameter, found nowhere else in the world.

-Kvitoya Island, SpitsbergenIf the weather is on your side today, you can try landing on Kvitoya Island.
+Kvitoya Island, SpitsbergenIf the weather is on your side today, try landing on Kvitoya Island.
 It is almost completely ice-covered and belongs to the Northeast Svalbard Nature Reserve.
 On the ice-free parts there are moss beds which can add vibrant color to this often white landscape.
 Arctic terns and other birds breed here.
 Polar bears and walrus are also frequent visitors in this area.

-Sjuoyane Islands, SvalbardIf the weather and ice conditions allow, your ship may attempt a landing in the region of Sjuoyane Islands.
+Sjuoyane Islands, SvalbardIf the weather and ice conditions allow, the ship may attempt a landing in the region of Sjuoyane Islands.
 Here you may visit the island of Rossoya, the northernmost point of Norway.